edgedb/easy-edgedb/chapter5/index.md

 This takes May 12 2003 8:15:15 am in Central European Time and subtracts May 12 2003 6:10 in Korean Standard Time.
 The result is: `{<duration>'10:05:15'}`, so 10 hours, 5 minutes, and 15 seconds.

 Now let's try something similar with Jonathan as he tries to escape Castle Dracula.
 It's May 12 at 10:35 am in the `EEST` timezone.
 On the same day, Mina is in London at 6:10 am, drinking her morning tea.
 How many seconds passed between these two events?
-They are in different time zones but we don't need to calculate it ourselves; we can just specify the time zone and EdgeDB will do the rest:
+They are in different timezones but we don't need to calculate it ourselves; we can just specify the timezone and EdgeDB will do the rest:

 ```edgeql
 select to_datetime(1893, 5, 12, 10, 35, 0, 'EEST')